m-ke/3dio-website/src/docs/api/1/modify.md

 ## consolidateFaceSides

-Recalculates face sides for the model.
+This API fixes inconsistencies in supposedly continuous surfaces.
 This is useful if your model is not showing up properly or has visible holes.

 | Parameter | Type | Required? | Description |
 | --- | --- | --- | --- |